sukykaur/AzureNIST800-171/Data Analytics/AnalyticsOverview.md

 ### Security
 **Secrets management**:
 The solution uses [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) for the management of keys and secrets.
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
-The following Azure Key Vault capabilities help customers protect  data and access to such data:
+The following Azure Key Vault capabilities help customers protect data:
 - Advanced access policies are configured on a need basis.
 - Key Vault access policies are defined with minimum required permissions to keys and secrets.
 - All keys and secrets in Key Vault have expiration dates.